|P. Abraham||Dschainah, Das Mädchen aus dem Tanzhaus||Baron Bogumil Barczewsky|

 |A. Zemlinsky||Eine florentinische Tragödie||Simone|

-Baritone Dániel Foki joins the opera studio of the Komische Oper Berlin at the beginning of the 2018/19 season.
-His upcoming roles on the mainstage in Berlin include Schaunard in a new Barrie Kosky production of La bohème, Mendel in Fiddler on the Roof, and the Male Cat/Grandfather Clock in L'enfant et les sortilèges.
-He also appears as Karl in Attila Kadri Şendil's new children's opera Die Bremer Stadtmusikanten, and will cover the two roles of Maximilian and Martin in the company's mainstage production of Bernstein's Candide.
+His roles at the Komische Oper Berlin in 2018/19 included Schaunard in a new Barrie Kosky production of La bohème, Mendel in Fiddler on the Roof, and the Male Cat/Grandfather Clock in L'enfant et les sortilèges.
+He also appeared as Karl in Attila Kadri Şendil's new children's opera Die Bremer Stadtmusikanten, and covered the roles of Maximilian and Martin in the company's mainstage production of Bernstein's Candide.

 In 2017-18, the young singer made his company debut with the Neue Oper Wien, appearing as Junior in a new production of Leonard Bernstein’s opera A Quiet Place.
 He also sang the role of Moralès in Bizet’s Carmen at the Opéra Royal de Versailles, in a performance conducted by Jean-Christophe Spinosi.